Mythology Baby Names Fit for a Goddess or Titan

 Leander is a boy’s name of Latin origin meaning “lion man.”
 Leander was a young man from Abydos in Greek mythology, who fell in love with Hero a priestess of Aphrodite.

-Similar names: Helios, Homer, Icarus
+Similar names: Leandro

 Linus